top of page

 • Pelvic floor coordination

-3. Avoid over-tightening
+3. Avoid Over-Tightening

 Too much gripping or constant squeezing leads to dysfunction.

-4. Improve bowel habits
+4. Improve Bowel Habits

 Does Childbirth Change the Pelvic Floor?